GitGuardian/ggbridge/README.md

-# ggbridge: connect your on-prem VCS with the GitGuardian Platform
+# ggbridge: connect your self-hosted services with the GitGuardian Platform

-**ggbridge** is a tool designed to facilitate secure connections between the GitGuardian SaaS platform and your on-premise Version Control Systems (VCS) that are not exposed to the public internet.
+**ggbridge** is a tool designed to facilitate secure connections between the GitGuardian SaaS platform and your self-hosted services (e.g., Version Control Systems or Secrets Managers) that are not exposed to the public internet.
 By acting as a secure bridge, ggbridge enables GitGuardian to access repositories located in isolated environments, ensuring that your sensitive code data remains protected while taking advantage of GitGuardian’s powerful scanning capabilities.

 With ggbridge, organizations can maintain their internal infrastructure and security protocols without sacrificing the ability to integrate with GitGuardian’s monitoring and alerting features.